 Crime Prevention and Crime Prevention Through Environmental Design (CPTED) Specialist

-Police departments throughout the world are becoming more involved in making recommendations on building designs of new construction projects to enhance their security or defensive plan.
+Crime Prevention Through Environmental Design (CPTED, pronounced sep-ted) is a multidisciplinary approach to deterring criminal behavior that focuses on changing how places are laid out, and how they look and feel.
+Fundamentally, CPTED suggests that you can change how people act in a place by altering its design.
+The goal is to reduce crime and fear, and improve quality of life.
+Police departments are more actively involved in making recommendations on building designs based on CPTED standards.
+New construction projects are encouraged to bring more appropriate users to a space and make it less hospitable to criminal activity.
+CPTED has effectively been used for over 50 years.
 Because of this, buildings are now becoming safer and crime is being reduced.
 Cities and universities realize that police department's input into building projects is imperative in reducing crime to the point that some cities and universities have mandated police input by passing ordinances and policies requiring police departments' review of all new building projects.

 Before and After CPTED Recommendation Photos